 As we’ve seen in the payment structures, there are a few different ways to go about affiliate marketing.
 And while it helps to understand the programs and what could be most profitable for you, it’s also worth reflecting on what kind of affiliate marketing strategy and what area could be successful for you.

 Here are some of the affiliate marketing options:

 Be an Influencer

-Odds are you follow some influencers yourself on Instagram—probably in fashion, beauty or decor categories.
+Odds are you follow some influencers yourself on Instagram—probably in fashion, beauty, or decor categories.
 But influencers can also work in more obscure niches.
-The key to being an influencer is that you have an impressive following.
+The key to being an influencer is that you have an impressive audience.
 So if your Instagram or Twitter is limited to close friends or family, odds are you won’t pull off being an influencer just yet.

 Blog About Your Passion